Liu Zige

-Liu Zige (刘子歌 (劉子歌, Liú Zǐgē), born March 31, 1989 in Benxi, Liaoning) is a world record holding swimmer from China.
+Liu Zige (刘子歌 (劉子歌, Liú Zǐgē), born 31 March 1989) is a world record-holding professional swimmer from China.
 She swam for China at the 2008 Olympics, where she won the women's 200m butterfly in a new world record of 2:04.18.

 Career

-She won the women's 200 m butterfly Gold medal at the 2008 Summer Olympics in Beijing.
+She won the women's 200m butterfly gold medal at the 2008 Summer Olympics in Beijing.
 In the final, she clocked a time of 2:04.18, breaking Jessicah Schipper's world record by over 1 second, and won China's only gold medal in swimming at the Games.
 Her teammate, Jiao Liuyang, took the silver in 2:04.72, also under the former world mark.
 Schipper took the bronze in 2:06.26.

 Liu's win was considered a big upset, as she was relatively unknown prior to the Beijing Games.
 She made her international debut at the 2005 World Championships, where she placed 20th in the 200 m butterfly at 2:14.25.
 She progressed steadily afterwards, and prior to the Olympics, her best time was 2:07.76, from the Chinese Olympics Trials.

 Liu, nicknamed "Lucy," spent some time training under Jessicah Schipper's swimming coach, Ken Wood, and Wood sold Schipper's training program to Liu's coach.
 She would eventually beat Schipper and broke her world record in 200 meter butterfly during the 2008 Summer Olympics.